MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/prometheus-remote-write-azure-workload-identity.md

 ms.reviewer: rapadman
 ---

-# Send Prometheus data to Azure Monitor by using Microsoft Entra Workload ID (preview) authentication
+# Send Prometheus data to Azure Monitor by using Microsoft Entra Workload ID authentication

 This article describes how to set up [remote write](prometheus-remote-write.md) to send data from your Azure Monitor managed Prometheus cluster by using Microsoft Entra Workload ID authentication.